Second Reading: Ephesians 5:21-32

 21 Become servants of each other out of reverence for Christ, 22 wives to (your) own husbands as to the LORD, 23 because man is the head of the woman just as CHRIST is the head of the assembly, (HE) HIMSELF(is) the savior of (HIS) Body.
 24 But, as the assembly is subject to CHRIST, so wives to (their) husbands in everything.
 25 Husbands, love your wives just as CHRIST loved the assembly and gave HIMSELF over on her behalf, 26 so that HE might sanctify her, having cleaned (her) in the washing of the water, in the word, 27 so that, in glory, HE might place beside HIMSELF, for HIMSELF, the assembly, not having stain or wrinkle or any such (imperfection), but so that she might be holy and blameless.
 28 So, husbands ought to love their wives as their own bodies.
 The (one) loving his own wife loves himself.
 29 For thus, no one hates his own flesh, but nourishes it (over time to maturity) and cherishes (with warmth), just so CHRIST the assembly, 30 because we are members of HIS body.
 31 "For this reason, a man will leave (his) father and (his) mother and will be bound (like glue) to his wife, and the two will become one flesh."
 32 This mystery is great, but I say (it) for Christ and the assembly.

-5:23-32 "assembly" The word referred to the local community, but can mean the Church universal.
+5:23-32 "assembly" The word refers to the local community, but can mean the Church universal.
 In this sense, assembly and Church are interchangeable.

 5:21, 24 "Become servants...the assembly is subject to..."
 These are the same verb in Greek, which means "place oneself under the reign of."
 While the verb implied service, it basically meant allegiance and loyalty to a leader.

-5:22-31 The terms "husbands" and "wives" is literally "men" and "women."
+5:22-31 The terms "husbands" and "wives" were literally "men" and "women."
 The English terms "my man" (as a husband) and "my woman" (as a wife) convey the sense of the Greek.

 5:25-27 This is a single sentence with a short main clause ("Husbands, love your wives) and a comparison clause ("just as Christ loved the assembly and gave himself over on her behalf").
 The comparison clause (in the past tense) has two dependent clauses that speak of results, both introduced by "so that..."
 The first "so that" clause spoke of the immediate past: events that formed the Church ("washed in water, in the word").
 The second "so that" clause spoke of the Church's glory in the Second Coming.
 In other words, the love and self-giving of Christ on the cross resulted in the formation of the Church and the promise of glory with Christ at the end of time.